cmu-delphi/delphi-epidata/README.md

 # delphi-epidata

 This repo provides documentation and sample code for [DELPHI](http://delphi.midas.cs.cmu.edu/)'s *real-time* epidemiological data API.
-The API currently only contains U.S. influenza data, but this may be expanded in the future to include additional locations and diseases.
+The API currently only contains influenza data, but this may be expanded in the future.

 This document contains the following sections: